How to Help SACS

 Requirements: Volunteers must commit to at least 6 months of service.
 This includes 2 hotline shifts per month.
 Volunteers must be 18 years of age or older and have reliable transportation for hospital, police and court accompaniments.
 To maintain certification, volunteers must attend four hours of in-service training per year and attend annual supervisions.

 How: Complete our application and reference form.
 These forms, along with a pre-training interview, will assist us in assuring that your interest coincides with our needs.
-Please complete the volunteer application and contact Nydia Roldan.
+Please complete the volunteer application and agreement and then contact Nydia Roldan.

 If you want to support WFC’s Sexual Assault Crisis Services (SACS) through a donation, please consider donating either a care kit for a sexual assault victim or a monetary donation.